 The plaintiffs appealed to the Ninth Circuit Court of Appeals, arguing that the case should stay in the United States, and that the district court should have granted some discovery before dismissing the case.
 Oxy also cross-appealed, arguing that Amazon Watch has no standing to sue, and should be dismissed from the case.

 On December 6, 2010, the Ninth Circuit reversed the district court's ruling, finding that the case should stay in Los Angeles.
 The Ninth Circuit did not rule on Amazon Watch's standing to sue, instead ruling that the district court should consider that question.
 Oxy then filed a petition for rehearing at the Ninth Circuit, challenging the appeal decision.
 On June 1, 2011, the Ninth Circuit issued a new opinion, addressing some of Oxy's criticisms but not changing the result of the appeal; the amended opinion still decided that the case should stay in Los Angeles.
 Oxy filed a second petition for rehearing challenging the new opinion and asking the whole court ("en banc") to review the panel's decision.
 The Ninth Circuit denied that petition on May 31, 2012; five judges of the Ninth Circuit filed an opinion stating that they believed the en banc court should review the panel's decision, and the judges on the panel issued another short opinion defending their decision.
 Oxy subsequently filed a petition for review with the U.S. Supreme Court, which the plaintiffs opposed; on April 22, 2013, the Supreme Court denied the petition.
-The case will now return to the district court for further proceedings, which may include a ruling on Amazon Watch's standing.

 In addition to EarthRights International (ERI), counsel for the plaintiffs include Schonbrun DeSimone Seplow Harris Hoffman & Harrison LLP and Natalie Bridgeman Fields.